Public Data Release 3

 Welcome to the Hyper Suprime-Cam Subaru Strategic Program Data Release Site!

-The second public release of HSC-SSP occurred on 30 May 2019.
-The release includes over 300 square degrees of deep multi-color data served through dedicated databases and user interfaces.
-The figures below shows the area covered in this release and the table gives an overview of the data in the three survey layers.
+The third public release of HSC-SSP occurred on 31 August 2021.
+The release includes over 600 square degrees of deep multi-color data served through dedicated databases and user interfaces.
+The figures below show the area covered in this release and the table gives an overview of the data in the three survey layers, Wide, Deep, and UltraDeep.
 Refer to our survey website for details of the survey design.
 Also, read the data release paper for details of this release.